 If you have an outdoor kitchen that is not covered, it’s worth considering lighter shades of stone.
 Dark stones can get real hot from UV rays.

 While lighter shades seem not to warm as much, they’re more likely to stain.
-So picking up a white stone, that is not a top-quality, might be not such a great idea.
-Unless, of course, we do not mind it to age naturally.
+So picking up a white stone, that is not top-quality, might be not such a great idea.

-And the most important one: before picking stone that is calcite-based, even if it’s ridiculously beautiful, it’s worth thinking twice.
+And the most important one: before picking a stone that is calcite-based, even if it’s ridiculously beautiful, it’s worth thinking twice.
 Or even thrice.
-Unless you’re ok with staining, etching, and scratching.
-Otherwise, run away even from the most gorgeous once.
+Unless one is ok with staining, etching, and scratching.